eremerso/AmazonConnectCallerContainment/README.md

 The rest application loops through a simple menu.
 Options 1,2,3 are for various departments.
 Option 4 is to exit.
 Option 0 will exit to agent and therefore me considered a call that was not contained.

-A DynamopDB table will be created CallAuditTable.
+A DynamoDB table will be created CallAuditTable.

 Each call will generate and entry that can be used for reporting.
 Example Below.